bbottema/simple-java-mail/API_DOCUMENTATION_IMPROVEMENT_PLAN/README.md

 From the repository root, run the targeted module tests for every code change, then the complete Maven test suite in a release-capable environment.

-The plan is complete when every item is `Done`, all checkboxes above are checked, website and Javadoc builds pass, concrete examples have been reviewed against the current API, and the website contains no claims contradicted by the 9.1.5 implementation.
+The plan is complete when every item is `Done`, all checkboxes above are checked, website and Javadoc builds pass, concrete examples have been reviewed against the current API, and every claim matches the implementation branch for the release that documents it.